Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Data Selection Cuts

 \section{Data Selection Cuts}

-The selection criteria in Section \ref{Data: Selection Cuts} is used to select a subset of the DECaLS dataset and is done via TOPCat (\citet{taylor2015topcats}), using a Table Access Protocol (TAP) query.
-This type of query is written in the Astronomical Data Query Language (ADQL) as follows (Note the terms ``AND'' and ``OR'', referring to inclusive and exclusive data selection cuts respectively):
+The selection criteria in Section \ref{Data: Selection Cuts} is used to select a subset of the DECaLS data set and is done via TOPCat (Taylor \citeyear{taylor2015topcats}), using a Table Access Protocol (TAP) query.
+This type of query is written in the Astronomical Data Query Language (ADQL) as follows (Note the terms ``AND'' and ``OR'', referring to inclusive and exclusive data selection cuts, respectively):